 Yet, NPS data tells a different story.

-When looking at NPS in both B2B and B2C aggregated across thousands of companies, note that the average NPS score five years ago was in the upper 20s and low 30s.
+When looking at NPS in both B2B and B2C aggregated across thousands of companies, note that the average Net Promoter Score five years ago was in the upper 20s and low 30s.
 With a scale of -100 to 100 that’s pretty good, but the average today has dropped to single digits and low teens.
+Why has NPS performance dropped regardless of industry?

 What’s causing the change?
 Well, frankly consumers have become more and more ungrateful.
-This isn’t because you’re doing your job worse today than you were five years ago, but you’re certainly in a world where there’s more competition and creating a magical experience is just that much harder.
+This isn’t because you’re doing your job worse today than you were five years ago, but you’re certainly in a world where there’s more competition and creating a magical customer experience is just that much harder.
+But without a great customer experience, you run the risk of creating more customer churn, less customer loyalty, and driving down a good NPS score.
+And, ultimately, a poor NPS score doesn't bode well for churn and retention rates (regardless of industry).

 3 Key Factors to Boost Your NPS